Herbert Collett

+Early life

 Collett was born in St. Peter Port, Guernsey and arrived with his family in Western Australia in October 1884.
 He was educated at Perth Grammar School and became a librarian at the Victoria Public Library in 1891.
 He married Anne Whitfield in April 1904.

+Military service

 Collett joined the Metropolitan Rifle Volunteers at the age of 16 and rose to command the 11th Australian Infantry Regiment as a lieutenant colonel in 1908.
 With the outbreak of the First World War he commanded the 28th Battalion of the Australian Imperial Force from 23 April 1915 and he served at Gallipoli, in Egypt and Sinai and in France.
 On 29 July 1916, he was wounded at the Battle of Pozières.
 He returned to action on 12 October 1917 at the First Battle of Passchendaele.
 He was promoted to colonel in June 1918 and discharged in September 1919.
 He was mentioned in despatches and was made a Companion of the Distinguished Service Order in 1917, a Companion of the Order of St Michael and St George in 1919 and was promoted brevet colonel.

 Collett was assistant general secretary of Perth's amalgamated library, museum and art gallery from 1915 to 1933 and president of the Western Australia branch of the Returned Sailors and Soldiers' Imperial League from 1925 to 1933.